Stock options exercised, repurchase of own shares

 Borregaard ASA Stock options exercised, repurchase of own shares

-Today 10,000 stock options, granted under Borregaard’s option programme, were exercised at a strike price of NOK 94.06 per share.
+Today 12,000 stock options, granted under Borregaard’s option programme, were exercised at a strike price of NOK 73.45 per share and 6,000 stock options at a strike price of NOK 94.06 per

 Borregaard ASA